l0ne/Servelat/README.md

 An app for the quick start of backend development.
 It has registration, JWT authorization, and confirmation emails.
 It uses Postgresql and Prisma.

+## Functionality

+- User can register
+- User can login and get email with code
+- User can authentificate
+- User can get youself profile
+- User can update profile
+- User can delete profile

 ## Tech Stack
 - PostgreSQL
 - Node.js